krapem-mvla/BatchCorrupter/README.md

 ![github-large2](https://i.ibb.co/85kG6nk/Screenshot-3.png)

 Unicode batch corrupter.
 Works on any file extension with Hard hitting corruption for untouchable data or lightweight for quick and easy corruption of your "math homework" :)

+(Github.com/MaddoxK Is not responsable for any malicious use of this program.)